Maia-Everett/lintian.eu/_posts/2024-09-14-warcraft-retrospective-35.md

 I'm kind of conflicted about the premise of this mission, though.

 The premise of the previous Sylvanas mission was enough of a stretch.
-It's nice to have the enemy use the same tactic as us for a chance --- mind control the leader of a large force and have their underlings fall in line --- but it already stretched belief that the ogres and the bandits would follow an undead abomination, and now we have an entire human army serve a dreadlord --- and *acknowledge* it in dialogue --- just because said dreadlord mind-controlled Garithos, whom nobody liked anyway?
+It's nice to have the enemy use the same tactic as us for a change --- mind control the leader of a large force and have their underlings fall in line --- but it already stretched belief that the ogres and the bandits would follow an undead abomination, and now we have an entire human army serve a dreadlord --- and *acknowledge* it in dialogue --- just because said dreadlord mind-controlled Garithos, whom nobody liked anyway?
 This sounds like perfect pretext to mutiny against Garithos and appoint a new leader.

 <figure class="character-portrait">
 <a title="Geass" href="https://codegeass.fandom.com/wiki/Geass"><img src="/assets/wr/lelouch_geass.jpg" width="300" /></a><figcaption>Sort of like this.
 Even the icon is a magical eye!</figcaption></figure>